-- Renovation and Expansion of the Customs and Border Patrol Facility This project includes the renovation and expansion of the Customs and Border Patrol (CBP) facility and the expansion of the terminal level at the D/E Connector.
-This project is scheduled to begin August 2020 with a duration of 12 months. - Concourse A Phase II This project includes the construction of one new concourse to the north of the second Concourse A pier to accommodate existing and short-term demand and the paving of apron to the north of the new Concourse A pier.
-This project is scheduled to begin April 2020 with a duration of 26 months. - Joint Operations Center The City of Charlotte Aviation Department has identified the need to relocate the routine operational control and monitoring functions of the Airport into the Joint Operations Center.
-The facility would provide space for Airport Operations (airside and landside), Homeland Security, Charlotte-Mecklenburg Police Department, Charlotte Fire
+- Central Energy Plant This project will construct a single-story 89,600 square foot Central Energy Plant on CLT property on a portion of the existing Daily North Parking Lot.
+The project is scheduled to be completed by August 2021. - Concourse A Phase II This project includes the construction of one new concourse to the north of the second Concourse A pier to accommodate existing and short-term demand and the paving of apron to the north of the new Concourse A pier.
+This project is scheduled to begin April 2020 with a duration of 26 months.